EdinburghParkLife/ParkLifeToolkit/README.md

 ### Starting up botpress
 Open a terminal window.
 (Alternatively named Console/Command prompt, depending on your operating system).
 Navigate to your botpress folder.
-(Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in linux or `cd /Applications/botpress` in MacOS.)
+(Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in Linux or `cd /Applications/botpress` in MacOS.)

 Type `./bp` to run botpress.
 (Alternatively just `bp`, again OS dependent) You will see text appearing displaying the startup of the chatbot.
 Botpress will now be up and running!